 Should I run my mister in the rain?

 If it is raining significantly when you plan to mist, you should hold off for a while or try to look at forecasts and plan your spray ahead of time.
 Counterintuitively, rain does not wash away the pesticides as long as they have had sufficient time to adhere to the vegetation.
 However, rain can make it more difficult for the product to stick.
 If the pesticide has had time to adhere, you shouldn’t need a respray after rain.

 Should I run my mister on windy days?

 A little wind may not hurt but on really blustery days, turn the system off.
 It won’t work nearly as well at protecting your lawn and it could also lead to pesticides traveling to unintended places, which could be dangerous for surrounding wildlife.

 Ultimately, this is up to you.
 They may be convenient, but they certainly have drawbacks like their high price tag and the risk of spraying too much pesticide.
 If you have the time to devote to pest control, you may want to go with a more targeted solution.
 But if you’re looking for something to set and forget, a mister may work well for you despite the cost.

 Are misters the same thing as foggers?

 Misters and foggers are quite different.
 A fogger has a much lower particle size when sprayed and doesn’t leave as much of a residual compared to misters.
-Foggers are typically used when mosquitoes are flying around and most active as they will kill mosquitoes quickly that they make contact with.
+Foggers are typically used when mosquitoes are flying around and most active, as they will kill mosquitoes quickly upon contact.
 If you’re interested in this very low pesticide method of mosquito control, see my guide on the best mosquito foggers.